TonyDeAlmeida/Start-here-java/README.md

 <h4 id="json-structure">2.1.2 JSON STRUCTURE</h4>

 <p>All JSON structures are defined in separate packages.</p>
-<p>All Json structures defined by Live Object are named the same way: they start with Lo (LoCfg, LoData…).
+<p>All JSON structures defined by Live Objects are named the same way: they start with Lo (LoCfg, LoData…).
 The other ones are your structure that you can change according your needs.</p>

 <h2 id="using-mqtt-samples">USING MQTT(S) SAMPLES</h2>